nrwl/nx/CONTRIBUTING.md

 ### Running Unit Tests

-To make sure you changes do not break any unit tests, run `yarn test`.
+To make sure your changes do not break any unit tests, run `yarn test`.
 You can also run `yarn test:schematics` and `yarn test:nx` to test the schematics and nx packages individually.

 > If you need to test only the **collection/ngrx.spec.ts** test [for example], you can use an optional `$1` argument as follows:<br/><br/> `yarn test:schematics schematics/src/collection/ngrx/ngrx`